Pontefract Collieries F.C.: 2012–13

 The season ended with only one defeat in the last ten games including victories over Askern Villa of 9–0 and 10–2.
 The club finished 5th for the third season in a row.

 2013–14

 This was a season of consolidation which ended in a disappointing 9th place but with a clear plan in place for the 2014–15 season.

 2014–15

 The plan was delivered as The Colls finished as runners-up in North Counties East League Division One and were promoted back to the NCEL Premier Division after a 15-year absence.
-Along the way they recorded the highest away win, best aggregate score, most goals scored (joint with Louth Town), 2nd best defense and the most clean sheets.

 2015–16

 The latter part of the season saw the Colls with a new management team of Craig Parry, Manager and former Colls Keeper, assisted by Craig Rouse and Nigel Danby.
 The Colls fought to the bitter end but ended up third from bottom and back in Division One.

 2016–17

-A great start to the season led by Manager Craig Parry, Assistant Manager Craig Rouse and Head Player/Coach Luke Jeffs saw the Colls win 9 from 9 (including pre-season friendlies) The League performance saw some brilliant runs of form including one of 21 games with only one defeat.
+A great start to the season led by Manager Craig Parry, Assistant Manager Craig Rouse and Head Player/Coach Luke Jeffs saw the Colls win 9 from 9 (including pre-season friendlies) and later a run of 21 games with only one defeat.
 With the Colls fate in their own hands they only needed to win away at Worsborough Bridge in the final game.
-This they duly did and returned to the NCEL Premier Division at the first time of asking.
+This they duly did and returned to the NCEL Premier Division.